Other planning documents

 Canterbury HMO Article 4 direction

-This is to be achieved through an Article 4 Direction, which the council made on 25 February 2015.
+This is to be achieved through an Article 4 Direction made on 25 February 2015.

 The government has introduced a new type of community-led plan.
 Communities now have the right to produce a neighbourhood plan, setting out policies on the development and use of land in a parish or neighbourhood area.
 These plans are to be led by parish or town councils or neighbourhood forums, with the involvement of local stakeholder groups.

-Neighbourhood plans can be used to promote more housing and infrastructure development in an area than is proposed in the city council’s Local Plan.
+Neighbourhood plans can be used to promote more housing and infrastructure development in areas proposed in the Local Plan.
 It cannot be used as a tool to stop development taking place.

-Further information and advice about neighbourhood plans can be found on the government’s Planning Portal.
+Further information and advice can be found on the Planning Portal.